adalheimer/adalheimer.github.io_prepared/To_do_notes_bugs.md

 # To Dos
 - [ ] ABOUT page
+      - [ ] correct links to subpages have to be added
 - [ ] EXPERIENCE page
 - [ ] PROJECT page
 - [ ] EDUCATION page